-Half the battle in sending a cold email is ensuring you’ve made contact with the right person at the right company.
+My post on how to write a cold email has templates and guidance for exactly what you should write in these emails.
+But half the battle in sending a cold email is ensuring you’ve made contact with the right person at the right company.

 To start, you should research the companies you want to contact.
 I recommend searching the AngelList job board to find startups that are hiring.
 Open up a spreadsheet and keep a list of the companies that interest you and roles for which you think you’d be a good fit.
 Once you’ve found a few companies that interest you, you need to figure out who to email.

 Your cold email should be sent directly to the hiring manager for the role you’re interested in.
 The hiring manager is the person at the company who requested that an employee be found to do the specified job.
 They are likely someone who will be managing you, either directly or indirectly, once you are hired.
 As a data scientist, the hiring manager you’re looking for is usually the person leading the data function: the VP, Director, or Head of Data Science.